Oro Valley, Arizona

 Oro Valley, incorporated in 1974, is a suburban town located 6 mi north of Tucson, Arizona, United States, in Pima County.
 According to the 2020 census, the population of the town is 47,070, an increase from 29,700 in 2000.
 Dubbed the "Upscale Tech Mecca" of Southern Arizona by the Arizona Daily Star, Oro Valley is home to over 10 high tech firms and has a median household income nearly 50% higher than the U.S. median.
 The town is located approximately 110 mi southeast of Phoenix, the state capital.

 Oro Valley is situated in the western foothills of the Santa Catalina Mountains at the base of Pusch Ridge.
 The Tortolita Mountains are located north of the town and vistas of the Tucson valley are to the south.
 The town occupies the middle Cañada del Oro Valley.
 Oro Valley hosts a large number of residents from around the US who maintain second or winter homes in the town.

 The town hosted the 2006 Pac-10 Women's Golf Championships at the Oro Valley Country Club which was also the site for the 2006 Girls' Junior America's Cup, a major amateur golf tournament for the Western United States.
 Annual events in Oro Valley include the Oro Valley Festival of the Arts, El Tour de Tucson, the Oro Valley Music Festival, the Tucson Marathon, the Cactus Speed Classic for inline skaters, the Oro Valley Triathlon, and the Arizona Distance Classic.

 History

-Pre-U.S. annexation period
+Pre-American period

 The area of Oro Valley has been inhabited discontinuously for nearly two thousand years by various groups of people.
-The Hohokam lived in the Honeybee Village in the foothills of the Tortolita Mountains on Oro Valley's far north side around 450 A.D and continuously inhabited the village for nearly 800 years.
+The Hohokam lived in the Honeybee Village in the foothills of the Tortolita Mountains on Oro Valley's far north side around AD 450 and continuously inhabited the village for nearly 800 years.
 Hohokam artifacts continue to be discovered in the Honeybee Village and studied by archaeologists around the globe.

 Early in the 16th century, Native American tribes, including the Apache, arrived in the Southern Arizona area, including Oro Valley.
 These tribes inhabited the region only a few decades prior to the arrival of Spanish conquistadors like Francisco Coronado.
 In the beginning of the late 16th century, the Spanish established forts in the area, including the Tucson Presidio in 1775.